Case studies

 Development standards are criteria that manage the impacts of the installation.
 For instance, all EVC units developed as exempt development must be installed according to manufacturer specifications and comply with relevant Australian Standards.

-Public authorities can install EVC units without development consent on their land under section 2.124 of the T&I SEPP.
+Public authorities and electricity supply authorities can install EVC units in certain circumstances without development consent on land they own or control under section 2.124 of the T&I SEPP.

 If this pathways is used, public authorities will need to assess the activity under Division 5.1 of the EP&A Act before carrying it out.
 This allows new EVC units to be assessed in a way that will lead to better development outcomes.
 For more information on this assessment process, see the Guidelines for Division 5.1 assessments (PDF, 2.9 MB).